Swiss Global Competence Lab

 - By means of trainings, assessment tools, and consulting, it provides expert services and develops solutions to challenges for educational institutions and other organisation types in Switzerland which seek to improve their international profile and competitiveness.

 The Swiss Global Competence Lab facilitates collaboration across disciplines and types of organisation.
 The basic mode of operation has been laid down in a joint policy and action plan for the years 2021 through 2025, which defines the Lab’s operational activities.
 Currently, there are four institutional members contributing towards the Lab in different ways (BFH, HES-SO, SUPSI, ZHAW).
-The mode of operation of the lab, the basic commitment of institutional members and the thematic remit of the lab have been defined in the framework of Movetia projects 2019-1-CH01-OF-0017 and 2020-1-CH01-OF-0030.
+The mode of operation of the lab, the basic commitment of institutional members and the thematic remit of the lab have been defined in the framework of and financially supported by Movetia projects 2019-1-CH01-OF-0017 and 2020-1-CH01-OF-0030.
+Movetia promotes exchange, mobility and cooperation within the fields of education, training and youth work – in Switzerland, Europe and worldwide.

 The Lab is coordinated by the Research Area Language Management and Globalisation at ZHAW School of Applied Linguistics under the supervision of Prof. Patrick Studer.
 The SGCL is coordinated by a lab manager and relies on a wide network of partner institutions in Switzerland, Europe, and overseas.
 It is sustained by the contribution and cooperation of its member institutions and associated researchers and experts.
 The SGCL is governed by a board.